JohnnySun/doge-university/AMS_chapter/index.md

 <script async defer src="https://apis.google.com/js/api.js" onload="gapiLoaded()"></script>

-###  AMS mission statement

-The AMS, founded in 1888 to further the interests of mathematical research and scholarship, serves the national and international community through its publications, meetings, advocacy and other programs, which
+### Digital Innovation Mission Statement

+Our chapter is committed to advancing digital innovation through the promotion of interdisciplinary research and collaboration in areas such as blockchain, artificial intelligence, virtual reality, and creative coding.
+We strive to:
 <ul>
-  <li>promote mathematical research, its communication and uses,</li>
-  <li>encourage and promote the transmission of mathematical understanding and skills,</li>
-  <li>support mathematical education at all levels,</li>
-  <li>advance the status of the profession of mathematics, encouraging and facilitating full participation of all individuals, and</li>
-  <li>foster an awareness and appreciation of mathematics and its connections to other disciplines and everyday life.</li>
+  <li>Foster excellence in digital research and technology,</li>
+  <li>Encourage collaboration between students, academia, and industry,</li>
+  <li>Support professional development in emerging digital fields, and</li>
+  <li>Enhance the impact of digital innovation on society.</li>
 </ul>

-Our purpose is to foster a greater understanding of mathematics, encourage student activity in research and related mathematical experiences, and provide a social and intellectual forum for all students interested in mathematics.

-Our goal is to invest in both the scholarly and social lives of our members.
-We host events to achieve this goal: organizing speakers, research and work retreats, and social gatherings, among others.

-We seek to inform and educate graduate students on all aspects of mathematics, both as a subject and a profession.
-We also publicize opportunities and raise awareness of issues related to mathematics and professional development.
+Our goal is to create a vibrant intellectual and social community that drives the future of digital technology and transforms the landscape of digital innovation.